Strategic Management Specialization

 With a choice of almost 20 electives, students are able to adjust their curriculum to suit their own professional goals.
 They can also complete a certificate program at the end of their masters, thus expanding their knowledge of another related area of interest.

-- Financial Dimension of Strategic Decisions
+- Strategic Financial Decisions

-- Strategic Analysis of Negotiation Games.
+- Strategic Analysis of Negotiation Games

 - Designing and Managing Processes for Competitive Advantage

-- Issues in Offshoring Strategy
+- Issues in Service Offshoring Strategy

 - Managing Public-Private Partnerships: Strategic and Organizational Issues

-- Private Equity Strategies
+- Private Equity Strategy

 - Strategic Challenges in Creative Industries